temetvince/alaankwa/README.md

     * Significant performance impact to Worker job calculation speed
         * Don't use with more than 10-20 jump beacons
 * Outposts show themselves as a candidate for export or import jobs
-    * This is helpful for making generic templates that include the sanctuary where you are creating the template
+    * This is helpful for making generic templates that include the outpost where you are creating the template
 * Fixed multiple Supply Drone bugs
 * Fixed the Outpost Client Threshold not being saved when making a Jobs Preset
 * Fixed the homebase being cleared in your ship when using the Personal Teleportation Device